CreatorOS/Function/Learn.md

     }
 ```

-Hit `Run` to test if destructing assignment worked or not.
+Call the function above to test if destructing assignment worked or not.

 ## Limitations of functions